kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 3.md

 # Week 3
 This week, I spent the most of my time looking for adequate pygame documentation that included all of the intricacies and functionality of the methods utilized in this Python module.
 When it comes to functional use cases, Pygame is a somewhat large Python package.
 This makes it useful for a wide range of tasks and activities.
 Sugar's codebase is entirely composed of Python and Sugar GTK code, with Pygame serving as its basis.
 Recently developed Sugar activities are mostly designed with Pygame.
+### So what exactly is RAG?
+RAG stands for retrieval-augmented generation.
+To put it simply, LLMs are trained on current data, hence the models are frequently out of date with the latest market information.
+It is evident that current data is always being updated, thus to avoid data loss, LLMs are kept up to date utilizing the RAG technique.
+In the RAG approach, our model first checks the user's query.
+In our case, once the child's query has been processed, it first checks in the knowledge database or the context that we have provided to the model in the retrieved part.
+If an answer to the query is found there, the output is directly generated based on that context; otherwise, the LLM generates an answer based on the data on which it has been trained.

 This is the [document](https://github.com/kshitijdshah99/Pippy_Activity/blob/main/Pygame%20Documentation.pdf) I discovered on the internet.
 It's pretty descriptive, but I altered it to meet the requirements.